 The Spice House specializes in providing high-quality spices and blends, sourced from around the world.
 The company offers a wide variety of seasonings and spices, as well as custom blends that customers can create to suit their individual tastes.
 And consumers are here for it as evidenced by the $2 million in US e-commerce revenue the company generated in Q1 2023 with an average order value of $56.

 According to Grips, general Herbs & Spices accounted for 77 percent of the company’s online sales in Q1 with an average price of $12.49.
 Pepper accounted for almost 7 times as much revenue as Salt even thought both had a similar price.
 Baking Flavors & Extracts accounted for just 0.2 percent of revenue despite having the highest price and the fact that those products accounted for 2 percent of inventory indicating a possible area to focus on improving.

-Want to learn more about the Food & Beverage category in the United States, the best way is to register for your free Competitive Intelligence account.
+Want to learn more about the Food & Beverage category in the United States, the best way is to book a free demo of our Competitive Intelligence platform.
 But you can also download our recent Food & Beverage benchmarking report which provide insights into the overall category performance in the United States, top brand–as well as fast movers–and the role that mobile plays in their e-commerce performance.